rnaufal/junit-parameters/README.md

 The JUnit test method will be invoked with each parameter created by the `ParameterGenerator` factory used in the test.

+## Tests

+There are some tests available at `src/test/java`.
+It's possible to run the `JUnitParametersTest` test class and see the results.

 ## License

 junit-parameters is licensed under the [The MIT License (MIT)](http://choosealicense.com/licenses/mit/)